-On Tuesday I talked a bit about the analysis in the medical journal The Lancet about the “increasingly polarized” debate on what is causing the rise in obesity rates.
+On Tuesday I talked a bit about the analysis in the medical journal The Lancet about the “increasingly polarized” debate on what is causing more people to have a body mass index (BMI) in the obese range.
 The journal’s second series on obesity, published last month, consisted of one editorial and five articles.
 In this post, I’ll focus on the parts that are likely to be the most useful and/or interesting to you, my readers.

 In the first article, “Patchy progress on obesity prevention,” the authors note that in the 2011 Lancet series, the globalization of food systems that promote overconsumption of high-calorie, low-nutrient foods and beverages was identified as the major driver of increasing obesity rates around the world.
 Since then, strategies to address obesity have mostly focused on trying to change people’s behavior rather than changing the food and physical activity environments.

-The article points out one of the dichotomies I mentioned Tuesday: one faction places the responsibility (blame?) on individual people and their choices, while the other faction places the responsibility on environmental and social factors.
+The article points out one of the dichotomies I mentioned Tuesday: one faction places the responsibility (blame?) on individual people and their choices [I would argue with this position, because plenty of people of higher body weights eat great and move often, while plenty of people in smaller bodies don’t], while the other faction places the responsibility on environmental and social factors [more likely, and I would throw in genetic factors].
 The authors assert that both positions have merit because:

 - People have some responsibility for their health.

 - Environmental factors can affect the ability of people to exercise personal responsibility.